AngelikiMt/TripsTracking/README.md

 1. Fork the repository
 2. Create a new branch for your changes
-3. Make your chenges at your branch
+3. Make your changes at your branch
 4. Write tests to cover your changes
 5. Run tests to ensure they pass
 6. Commit your changes